ShellShoccar-jpn/csp_en/3/README.md

    1. [In Case of Having Two Pairs of Brackets Arguments](tr.md#in-case-of-having-two-pairs-of-brackets-arguments)
    1. [In Case of Having Only One Pair](tr.md#in-case-of-having-only-one-pair)
 1. "trap" Command
-1. "uuencode" And "uudecode" Commands
+1. "uuencode" and "uudecode" Commands
 1. "which" Command
 1. "xargs" Command
 1. ["zcat" Command](zcat.md#zcat-command)